 Even if your bike is broken or has missing parts, you shouldn’t throw it in the trash.
 Organizations such as Bikes for the World make use of bicycles and their parts to make new, affordable bikes for low-income households and developing countries.

-In 2013, Americans threw away millions of tons of old electronics, and that number was expected to expand.
 These devices look sleek and savvy, but they take a very long time to break down and decompose.
 Instead of tossing them into a landfill, give your electronics to a certified waste facility or computer store.

 No matter how good or bad your eyesight, don’t throw away your old pair of eyeglasses.
-Eye doctors, organizations, and even libraries often will collect discarded prescription glasses to repurpose their parts for those in need.
+Eye doctors, organizations and even libraries often will collect discarded prescription glasses to repurpose their parts for those in need.
 Most often, your leftover lenses are given to someone with the same prescription; other times, the lenses are reground and reshaped to fit a new person’s eyes.

 When the holiday season is over and it’s time to hang up the menorah and throw out the Christmas tree, you don’t have to throw away your holiday lights.
 If they haven’t burnt out, you can always keep them for next year.
 And if they have, don’t stick them in a landfill to choke up the planet with glass and plastic.
 Companies such as HolidayLeds will collect your old string lights and separate the recyclables from the rest.
-Then, they repurpose the parts that aren’t recyclable.
+Then they repurpose the parts that aren’t recyclable.
 It’s a great way to spread some final holiday cheer!

 Ink and toner cartridges for printers can’t be thrown in your usual recycling bin, but they can be recycled.
 Many office supply stores will collect the empty cartridges; some even offer rewards for turning them in.

 No matter what kind of exercise you enjoy, this recycling opportunity could apply to you.
-Yoga mats, metal weights, and even basketballs can be donated to companies that recycle old sports equipment.
+Yoga mats, metal weights and even basketballs can be donated to companies that recycle old sports equipment.

 Tights and stockings used to be made from silk.
-But silk is expensive and there are other options now to mass-produce — nylon, for instance, which is far less environmentally friendly.
+But silk is expensive and there are other options now to mass-produce — like nylon, which is far less environmentally friendly.
 When you throw away a pair of nylon tights, the resulting garbage can take 40 years to decompose.
-Protect the environment by recycling your old pair either by repurposing them around the house or donating them to a company who will recycle them for you.
+Protect the environment by recycling your old pair either by repurposing them around the house or donating them to a company that will recycle them for you.
 No Nonsense, for example, turns used stockings into “park benches, running tracks, car insulation and playground equipment.”

 It might sound gross, but somebody wants to reuse your old toothbrush.
 Recycling companies can use the plastic from the handle, so it won’t rot away for years in a landfill.